 Free Fraction Nomenclature Cards from The Pinay Homeschooler

 Free Fraction Nomenclature Cards from Kingdom of the Pink Princesses

 Fraction Cards and Labels (available for purchase) from Montessori Print Shop

 Fraction Collection (available for purchase) from Making Montessori Ours

-Update: Every Star Is Different has fraction printables available for sale (and will be adding more fraction packs).
+Update: Every Star Is Different has fraction printables available for sale.
 Here’s my review post with ideas for activities: Montessori Fraction Printables for Preschool Through Elementary.

 Montessori Fraction Presentations

 “Montessori Math Lesson – Fractions” from My Works Montessori (YouTube video shows DIY fraction circles with presentation.)

 Fractions by Montessori Primary Guide has helpful online presentation ideas.